Our review of Marvel vs. Capcom Fighting Collection: Arcade Classics, developed by Capcom. Available now for PS4 (reviewed), Switch, and Windows.

 THE CHRONICLES OF BATTLE WILL NOW UNFOLD

 When Marvel parted ways with Capcom, it represented the end of an extraordinary era.
 From 1996’s X-Men vs. Street Fighter – a mainstay of arcades everywhere – to 2011’s Ultimate Marvel vs. Capcom 3, the collaboration between legendary game publisher and legendary comic book publisher represented an unparalleled pairing of pop cultural forces.
 So when Marvel shoved Capcom aside – subsequently delisting the entire library of Capcom-published Marvel games from online storefronts – it was a shocking move, and a bad look for a company high on its own Cinematic Universe success.
-Thanks to the MCU, Marvel became convinced it could go it alone, self-publishing Marvel games under the banner of new corporate overlord Disney Interactive.
+Evidently, someone at Marvel – or new corporate overlords Disney – became convinced they could go it alone, self-publishing future Marvel games under the banner of Disney Interactive.

 Disney/Marvel’s temerity didn’t last long: in 2016, Disney Interactive shut down, and in 2017 Marvel vs. Capcom: Infinite brought the series back, albeit in a watered down, transparently corporate-mandated form.
 Not only did Infinite jettison the three-on-three formula of its predecessors, corporate synergy meant that franchise stalwarts like Wolverine and Magneto were out, while MCU stars like Hawkeye and Black Widow were in.
 Fans loathed it, critics slammed it; Infinite died a quiet, embarrassing death.

-It’s been seven years since Infinite, and the only noteworthy Marvel fighting game to come out in that time is the truly deplorable mobile gacha title Marvel Contest of Champions.
-While we still wait for a proper Marvel vs. Capcom 4 – let’s just pretend Infinite never happened – Marvel and Capcom have seen fit to tide us over with the latest, and perhaps greatest, fighting game collection to date: Marvel vs. Capcom Fighting Collection: Arcade Classics.
+It’s been seven years since Infinite, and the only noteworthy Marvel fighting game since then has been the truly deplorable mobile gacha title Marvel Contest of Champions.
+While we still wait for a proper Marvel vs. Capcom 4 – let’s pretend Infinite never happened – Marvel and Capcom have seen fit to tide us over with the latest, and perhaps greatest, fighting game collection to date: Marvel vs. Capcom Fighting Collection: Arcade Classics.

 WHO WILL SURVIVE